 A unique resume stands out

 Most job seekers use bland, black-and-white resumes.
 While simple resumes may feel like a safe choice, they can penalize you—if your resume looks like everyone else’s, it’s easier for a hiring manager to breeze through it or skip it entirely.
-Using a unique resume template to reformat your resume can help you get noticed and keep a hiring manager’s attention for longer.
+Using a unique resume template or Word template to reformat your resume can help you get noticed and keep a hiring manager’s attention for longer.

 Don’t be afraid to incorporate some color into your resume.
 A pop of color can add more personality to your resume, and employers are beginning to prioritize prospective hires’ personality traits.
 Recruiters are constantly seeking new hires that will complement their company’s corporate culture.